Hayder-Suwaed/lotide/README.md

 The following functions are currently implemented:

-    head: Return the first element of the input array.
+    `head`: Return the first element of the input array.

     tail: Returns a new array in which the elements is the whole original array removing the first element from it